Jaffar-Jamal/ElkAndDVWA_Ansible/README.md

   ```
 - Run the desired playbook(s), and navigate to http://{ElkVM Public IP}:5601/app/kibana#/home to check that the installation worked as expected.
 Wait till you have verified Kibana is running before you update the login credentials, then update the config file.

-- you should land on this page, otherwise you will have to back and double check you config files and architecture
+- you should land on this page, otherwise you will have to back and troubleshoot
   ![kibana landing page](Diagrams/kibanaScreenshot.png)

-If you want to download the files, feel free to clone the repository with
+If you want to download these files, feel free to clone the repository with
 ```
 git clone https://github.com/patmakes/ElkAndDVWA_Ansible
 ```